Blubell26/giuliapacciotti.com/_posts/2025-07-12-you-don’t-have-to-see-what-others-see.md

 category: psycho-spiritual
 ---

-# You Don’t Have to See What Other People See

 *On becoming an evolutionary rebel, not by fighting the world, but by finally looking at it through your own eyes.*

 In the past six years I’ve slowly become my own kind of evolutionary rebel, simply and unapologetically by being me.
 Not a rebel for the sake of doing prohibited or illegal things, not a rebel with a badass attitude trying to screw powers that be.
 Something quieter and more radical than that.